hellohjp/Matebook_D_Hackintosh/README.md

 Battery

-This EFI files is in working condition on my laptop and is uploaded for storiage purpose only.
+EFI files are in working condition on my laptop and is uploaded for storage purpose only.